viking-sudo-rm/jekyll-lambda/_includes/about.md

 Will is a senior at Yale University interested in the intersection of language and computation.
-This includes the algorithmic foundations of linguistic structures, dynamics of linguistic change, and computational challenges in modern NLP.
+This includes the algorithmic foundations of linguistic structure, dynamics of linguistic change, and computational challenges in modern NLP.
 He has worked on research concerning the following questions:

 * How can linguistics and formal language theory inform the development of sophisticated deep architectures for NLP?
 * How can machine learning be applied to language decipherment and other historical linguistic problems?